-During this time, I mainly assisted Portrait Photographers such as Terry O’Neill, David Steen and Brian Aris and was lucky enough to have personally met and worked with Her Majesty The Queen, Michael Jackson, David Bowie and Elizabeth Taylor, to name a few.
+During this time, I mainly assisted Portrait Photographers such as Terry O’Neill, David Steen and Brian Aris and was lucky enough to have personally met Her Majesty The Queen, Michael Jackson, David Bowie and Elizabeth Taylor, to name a few.

 Although I was trained in Portraiture and went on to shoot for Advertising and Design Agencies I always had a fascination for Interiors Photography, and I now specialise in this field professionally.
 Photographing landscapes is an essential pastime for me, as I spend most of my work life indoors shooting interiors, it not only gets me out in the fresh air but gives me the freedom to work with my camera and shoot whatever I like.
 To my delight, friends began asking if they could acquire prints of my pictures to hang within their homes and so that’s how my landscape prints evolved.